Yelp/mrjob/docs/guides/writing-mrjobs.rst

                             reducer=self.sum_words)]

-In this version, instead of yielding one line per word, the mapper keeps an internal count of word occurrences across *all lines this mapper has seen so far, including multiple input lines.* When Hadoop Streaming stops sending data to the map task, mrjob calls ``final_get_words()`` and it emits a much smaller set of output lines.
+In this version, instead of yielding one line per word, the mapper keeps an internal count of word occurrences across all lines this mapper has seen so far.
+The mapper itself yields nothing.
+When Hadoop Streaming stops sending data to the map task, mrjob calls :py:func:`final_get_words()`.
+That function emits the totals for this task, which is a much smaller set of output lines than the mapper would have output.

+The optimization above is similar to using :term:`combiners <combiner>`, demonstrated in :ref:`writing-multi-step-jobs`.
+It is usually clearer to use a combiner rather than a custom data structure, and Hadoop may run combiners in more places than just the ends of tasks.

+:ref:`writing-cl-opts` has a partial example that shows how to load a :py:mod:`sqlite3` database using :py:meth:`~mrjob.job.MRJob.mapper_init`.

 Counters
 ^^^^^^^^

 Hadoop lets you track *counters* that are aggregated over a step.
-A counter had a group, a name, and an integer value.
+A counter has a group, a name, and an integer value.
 Hadoop itself tracks a few counters automatically. mrjob prints your job's counters to the command line when your job finishes, and they are available to the runner object if you invoke it programmatically.